Logotipo

 • Lakers’ title hopes hinge almost entirely on Anthony Davis staying healthy throughout the season.

-Boston Celtics’ Quest to Defend Their Championship
+Boston Celtics’ Quest to Reclaim Their Championship

 Their offseason acquisition of Jrue Holiday after Kristaps Porzingis’ injury has basketball analysts debating whether they’ve actually improved their championship-winning roster despite losing key rotation pieces.